 During the 1980s and ’90s, Carson made headlines worldwide with a series of difficult operations to separate conjoined twins joined at the head.
 Tragically, the most famous of these operations—in 2003, on Iranian sisters—was unsuccessful.

-In recent years, Carson has become more outspoken about his moral and political beliefs—which is the reason why he has begun to generate a good deal of controversy.
+After retiring from medicine, Carson became more outspoken about his moral and political beliefs—which is the reason why he has begun to generate a good deal of controversy.

-Carson has been forced to withdraw from commencement addresses not once but twice—first at Emory University (due to his views on evolution), then at his alma mater., Johns Hopkins (due to his opposition to gay marriage).
+Even before entering the political arena in 2015 as a candidate, Carson had already sparked a considerable amount of controversy for his public statements.
+He had even been forced to withdraw from commencement addresses not once but twice—first at Emory University (due to his views on evolution), then at his alma mater, Johns Hopkins (due to his opposition to gay marriage).

-In 2013, Carson again aroused public controversy by making a speech at the National Prayer Breakfast, in which he denounced the cult of political correctness, the moral decay of the nation, and the fiscal irresponsibility of President Barack Obama’s policies—with the president seated at his side.
+In 2013, Carson again sparked a public outcry by making a speech at the National Prayer Breakfast, in which he denounced the cult of political correctness, the moral decay of the nation, and the fiscal irresponsibility of then-President Barack Obama’s policies—with the president seated at his side.

-Like him or not, politically, Ben Carson is doing very important in education through his non-profit, Carson Scholars Fund.
-TheBestSchools.org had the privilege to interview Dr. Carson about CSF last year.
+Like him or not politically, Ben Carson is doing very important work in education through his non-profit, the Carson Scholars Fund (CSF).
+TheBestSchools.org had the privilege of interviewing Dr. Carson in 2015 about the CSF.

 2. Dr. Ben Carson Quizzed About Presidential Run in Parade Magazine (accessed 7/15/14).